langhorst/justinlanghorst.com/content/posts/2022/castle-peak-100k-2021/index.md

 But this was a lie.
 It didn't feel right coming out of my mouth then.
 And it certainly didn't feel right speaking it at any point in time later.
 The truth was that I really, really wanted the finish but couldn't figure out why I had been unable to get it together in training.

 Remember earlier when I said that the Castle Peak 100K is arguably the hardest 100K in the continental United States?
 Well.
-After doing 20 miles in the Tushar Mountains, especially through the middle of a thunderstorm with lightning surrounding us as we were making it UP the mountain, I'm going to agree with those who have run both that the Tushars 100K easily wins the difficultly title against the Castle Peak 100K.
+After doing 20 miles in the Tushar Mountains, especially through the middle of a thunderstorm with lightning surrounding us as we were making it UP the mountain, I'm going to agree with those who have run both that Tushars easily wins the most difficult 100K in the continental United States against Castle Peak.
 The terrain is just brutal.
 And unrelenting.
-And it's at a higher elevation that makes it difficult to breathe as a sea-level flatlander.
+And it's higher elevation makes it difficult to breathe as a sea-level flatlander.

 {{< figure src="tushars-100k-crewing-20210731.jpg" title="Crewing the Tushars 100K / Tushars Mountains, Utah / 2021.07.31" >}}